EmeryP/warmup-express-server/README.md

 # Express-server
-Practice standing up an Express server
+A simple Express server with two routes

 ## Getting Started
 * Fork and clone this repo to your local machine